deadtrickster/csurf_klinke_mcu/readme.txt

 Variable Name = BOOST
 Variable Value = C:\boost

-Most parts of the Boost Library are header-only based, but boost::signals needs to include it's corresponding lib.
-Please check the boost homepage for instructions how to generate the libs.
+All used parts of the Boost Library are header-only based, so there is no need to compile anything from the Boost.